In a Nutshell:

 We like almost everything about the Terrain Hopper.
 It’s loads of fun to drive and is a supremely capable machine.
 That said, it’s not for everyone.

 The major drawback is the price.
-You can put a down payment on a house (a really good home, in some parts of the country) for what the Terrain Hopper will cost you.
-No matter how cool it is, and how much you love it, that fact is going to put it out of reach for some.
+You can put a down payment on a house (a really good home in some parts of the country) for what the Terrain Hopper will cost you.
+No matter how cool and you love it, that fact will put it out of reach for some.

-The other minor issue we’d mention here in our TerrainHopper review is the underwhelming range of the chair’s stock configuration.
-You can’t do much adventuring with a twelve-mile range.
+The other minor issue we’d mention in our TerrainHopper review is the chair’s underwhelming range in its stock configuration.
+With a twelve-mile range, you can’t do much adventuring.

 Fortunately, if you spend the money for the battery upgrade, you can boost that to seventeen, and if you buy a second battery, you can double that to a respectable 34.
-That’s much better, but batteries aren’t cheap, and this is already an expensive chair, so again we come back to the issue of price.
+That’s much better, but batteries aren’t cheap, and this is already an expensive chair, so again, we return to the price issue.

 Terrain Hopper Review Conclusion

-Although it’s got its shortcomings, we have to admit; we’re in love with the TerrainHopper Mobility Scooter.
-Unless you’re a diehard adventurer, however, it’s going to be way more chair than you’ll need.
-We recommend it, but only for people who are looking to go on hair-raising, off-road adventures.
-For everyone else, there are other, much less expensive options that will serve you just as well.
+Although it has shortcomings, we must admit we love the TerrainHopper Mobility Scooter.
+However, unless you’re a diehard adventurer, there will be more chairs than you need.
+We recommend it, but only for people looking to go on hair-raising, off-road adventures.
+For everyone else, other, much less expensive options will also serve you.

 REFERENCES & RESOURCES: